-cleaning your camera’s sensor
+Cleaning your camera’s sensor

 There’s a huge variety of tools and devices available on the market to clean your camera’s sensor.
 I’ve tried a few of them, but always come back to this simple method which is quite thorough.

 Next up, we need to dislodge any specs which remain on the sensor and didn’t budge with the puff of air.

 I use the smaller Type 2 sensor swabs to clean my full-frame camera.
 I find the bigger swabs which are designed to cover your entire sensor, more difficult to manage inside the camera.

-Type 2 sensor swabs (B&H)
+Type 2 sensor swabs (Amazon)